hkspm-yp/Astro-e-calendar/README.md

 # Astronomical Events List Generator
 To generate a list of astronomical events (except solar eclipse) within a specified time range (e.g.: 1/1/2023 - 31/12/2023) and save it into an excel file.
-This excel file is made according to the Astro e-calander of the Hong Kong Space Museum.
+This excel file is formatted according to the Astro e-calander of the Hong Kong Space Museum.

 ## How to run

-Download all the above files from the button “Code” -> Download ZIP.
-Unzip the folder and put all .py files under the same folder.
+Download all the above files from the button “Code” -> “Download ZIP”.
+Unzip the folder and place all .py files under the same folder.

 Python programming language has to be installed on the computer.
 For simplicity, the user may install the Anaconda Distribution which includes the latest python versions and many useful python modules including jupyter, Numpy, pandas, Spyder, etc. To install Anaconda, please go to https://www.anaconda.com